FAQs - Students

 Integrated Performance Assessments (IPAs)

-The Integrated Performance Assessment (IPA) is a cluster assessment featuring three tasks, each of which reflects one of the three modes of communication--Interpretive, Interpersonal, and Presentational.
-The three tasks are aligned within a single theme or content area, reflecting the manner in which students naturally acquire and use the language in the real world or the classroom.
-Each task provides the information and elicits the linguistic interaction that is necessary for students to complete the subsequent task.
-IPAs are designed for students at the novice, intermediate, and advanced levels of proficiency.
+The Integrated Performance Assessment (IPA) is a cluster assessment featuring three tasks, each reflecting one of the three modes of communication--Interpretive, Interpersonal, and Presentational.
+The three tasks are aligned within a single theme or content area, reflecting how students naturally acquire and use the language in the real world or the classroom.
+Each task provides the information and elicits the linguistic interaction necessary for students to complete the subsequent task.
+IPAs are designed for students at the novice, intermediate, and advanced proficiency levels.
 They are standards-based, performance-based, developmental in nature, and integrative (Center for Advanced Research on Language Acquisition, 2021).

 What are my responsibilities?

-I am responsible for my 100% best effort to instruct you at all times; you are responsible for your 100% best effort to learn at all times.
-Remember, we are all about RESPONSIBILITIES AND RESULTS - not excuses!
+I am responsible for my 100% best effort to instruct you at all times, and you are responsible for your 100% best effort to learn at all times.
+Remember, we are all about RESPONSIBILITIES AND RESULTS—not excuses!

-It is important that you as students have opportunities that promote your development of a strong sense of self-discipline and responsibility as you prepare for the roles you will have in society and the fulfillment of your dreams.
-You are expected to complete all assignments.
-All work must be turned in on time.
-Failure to meet an assigned deadline will result in a lower grade per the Hillcrest High School Late Work and Makeup Work Policy.
+As students, you must have opportunities that promote your development of a strong sense of self-discipline and responsibility as you prepare for your roles in society and the fulfillment of your dreams.
+You are expected to complete all assignments and turn them in on time.
+Failure to meet an assigned deadline will result in a lower grade per the Late Work and Makeup Work Policy.

 I am or will be absent from school.
 How do I get my assignments?

-How far ahead of time will I know about upcoming tests, projects, presentations, reports, and other major assignments?
+How far in advance will I know about upcoming tests, projects, presentations, reports, and other major assignments?

 Is it OK to ask questions?